Home

 • trying to manipulate the other person into doing what you want.

 Or, one or both parties may decide to avoid the conflict by pulling back, staying out of the other person's way.
-It is rare that this strategy doesn't break down.
-Usually sooner than later, often when the basic situation changes due to some outside force such as the children all growing up, an inheritance, or a violent episode that can't be glossed over comes along that overwhelms to desire to not fight.
+It is rare, however, that this strategy doesn't eventually break down . . . usually sooner than later.

-It is true that done long enough and skillfully enough, these people may settle into a peaceful life "together" running on two separate, parallel tracks, but it is not really a form of conflict management in relationships.
-It is avoidance.
 These are the ones who shock everyone when they divorce after many years.
 They were thought to have such a good marriage and, depending on your criteria, they may have.
 But, such a union is a fragile one, constantly at risk of being torn apart by one of the previously mentioned shocks or very often also by one or the other of finding some passion (or hope of it) from somewhere else and going after it.

 The problem with either of these approaches, controlling or withdrawing, is that even if they do succeed, they are built on shaky ground.
 Sooner or later the whole thing is likely to come tumbling down.

-A Relationship-As-Pathway-to-Personal-Growth View of Conflict in Relationships
+A Successful "Relationship-As-Pathway-to-Personal-Growth" View of Conflict in Relationships Tends Work Out Better

 If you conceive of conflict in relationships as a natural part of two people undertaking the building of a new entity as it were, a relationship, then it is no less difficult, but it takes on an entirely different meaning and has different criteria for judging it to be successful and conflict management becomes more possible.

-One is a deeper understanding of how the situation looks to the other person; their experience, assumptions, beliefs, desires, fears.
+• One is a deeper understanding of how the situation looks to the other person; their experience, assumptions, beliefs, desires, fears.

-Making Conflict in Relationships Work for You, Not Against You.
+You Can Learn To Make The Inevitable Conflicts That Occur in Relationships Work for You, Not Against You.

-Conscious conflict management in relationships is the pathway of choice.
-To stay on it on a consistent basis presents quite a challenge for most of us.
-Often an agreement on a structure that will keep our power struggle stage of our relationship cycle on a positive, non-destructive footing is necessary.
+Often an agreement on a structure that will keep your power struggle stage of your relationship cycle on a positive, non-destructive footing is necessary.

 Agreeing on a time and place to discuss emotionally hot issues can be helpful as can having agreements on who will talk, who will listen, when and what kinds of questions are useful.
-McKeen and Wong describe the particular format that they use in their book, The Relationship Garden.

 Some people find that a worksheet like the one linked to from the Power in Relationships section of this website, is a good start.
 Whether you use the worksheet or not, it probably will be helpful however you go at the discussion.
 (You'll find the link near the bottom of that page or you can go directly to it by clicking here.)